International Traffic in ARMS Regulations: Are You ITAR Compliant?

 - U.S. Government Regulatory measures

-Category II: Guns and armament (guns over caliber .50 and flamethrowers specifically designed or modified for military application, for example).
+Category II: Guns and Armament - These include guns over caliber .50 and flamethrowers specifically designed or modified for military application.

-Category III: Ammunition/ordnance (components, parts, accessories, attachments and associated equipment specifically designed or modified for the article in this category, including, but not limited to, cartridge cases, power bags (or other propellant charges), bullets, jackets, cores, shells (excluding shotgun shells) and other detonating devices for the defense articles controlled in this category, for example).
+Category III: Ammunition/Ordnance - This includes components, parts, accessories, attachments, and associated equipment specifically designed or modified for the article in this category, including, but not limited to, cartridge cases, power bags or other propellant charges, bullets, jackets, cores, shells (excluding shotgun shells) and other detonating devices for the defense articles controlled in this category.

-Category IV: Launch vehicles, guided missiles, ballistic missiles, rockets, torpedoes, bombs, and mines (i.e., launch vehicles and missile and anti-missile systems including but not limited to guided, tactical and strategic missiles, launchers and systems, for instance).
+Category IV: Launch Vehicles, Guided Missiles, Ballistic Missiles, Rockets, Torpedoes, Bombs, and Mines - This involves launch vehicles, and missile and anti-missile systems including, but not limited to guided, tactical, and strategic missiles, launchers, and systems.

-If your products are among those included in the USML, the next step is to review registration requirements in Part 122.1 (http://www.pmddtc.state.gov/regulations_laws/documents/official_itar/ITAR_Part_122.pdf), submit a registration statement to register (122.2) and pay the registration fee (122.3).
-This is typically a precondition to the issuance of any license or other approval measure.
+If your products are among those included in the USML, the next step is to review registration in Part 122: Registration of Manufacturers and Exporters, including the requirements outlined in 122.1, submitting a registration statement to register (122.2) and paying the registration fee (122.3).
+This is typically a precondition to the issuance of any license or other approval measures.
 Here’s some clarification as to what each of these means:

-- Registration: Any person who engages in the United States in the business of either manufacturing or exporting defense articles or furnishing defense services is required to register with the Directorate of Defense Trade Controls (go here to learn more: http://www.pmddtc.state.gov/registration/).
-According to the U.S. State Department, registration is primarily a means to provide the U.S. government with necessary information on who is involved in certain manufacturing, exporting and brokering activities.
-Registration does not confer any export rights or privileges but is a precondition for the issuance of any license or other approval for export.
+- Registration: Any person who engages in the United States in the business of either manufacturing or exporting defense articles or furnishing defense services is required to register with the Directorate of Defense Trade Controls.
+According to the U.S. State Department, registration is primarily a means to provide the U.S. government with necessary information on who is involved in certain manufacturing, exporting, and brokering activities.
+Registration does not confer any export rights or privileges but instead is a precondition for the issuance of any license or other approval for export.
 The period of validity for new and renewal registrations is 12 months from the date of issuance.

 - Fees: The set fee for new registrants is $2,250 (manufacturers/exporters and brokers).
 However, persons registering as a manufacturer/exporter may also simultaneously register as a broker with a consolidated DS-2032 Statement of Registration and not be charged a separate broker registration fee.
 Do it right the first time on your registration.
 Registration fees are nonrefundable.

-For guidance, review the frequently asked questions (FAQs)—Registration at the US State Department (http://www.pmddtc.state.gov/registration/faqs_reg.html#2).
+For guidance, review the frequently asked questions (FAQs).
 Still stuck?
 Direct your general questions to the Directorate of Defense Trade Controls (DDTC) Response Team at 202-663-1282 or by email at DDTCResponseTeam@state.gov.